Netcracker/DRNavigator/README.md

 kubectl get secret sm-auth-sa-token-pqkxj -n site-manager -o yaml | grep token: | cut -d ' ' -f4 | base64 --decode
 ```

-- cacert is a content of `site-manager-tls.crt` which has been generated during the SiteManager installation.
+- cacert is a content of `ca.crt` which has been generated during the SiteManager installation.

 ### Running from cli